top of page

 Perfectionism and imposter syndrome can end up together in a vicious cycle where we set ourselves (what turn out to be) impossible goals and then judge ourselves harshly against them.

-We feel inadequate when we can't meet the goals 100%, believing that anything less is a complete failure - this is an example of black and white thinking that I discuss in an earlier post, here.
+We feel inadequate when we can't meet our goals 100%, believing that anything less is a complete failure - this is an example of black-and-white thinking that I discuss in an earlier post, here.

 Even if we do manage to achieve our goals, we can often feel dissatisfied and find ourselves immediately looking to the next thing ahead.